Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 ]
 ```

-**Challenge 4** - Make an Object whose keys are the names of categories and whose values are
-the number of times that category appears in the data.
+**Challenge 4** - Make an Object whose keys are the names of categories and whose values are the number of times that category appears in the data.
 This is called a histogram.

 To do this use `Array.reduce()`.
 Why use reduce?
 Think about it like this: You have an array of objects and you want to reduce it to a single object.
-The idea is to end up with an Object that looks like:
+The idea is to end up with an object that looks like:

 ```JS
 {